DataUAcademy/AI-Powered-Sales-Analysis-Forecasting-for-Business-Growth/README.md

 # Challenges & Limitations

-The dataset used in this analysis lacks information regarding the date when a new customer registered, which limits the depth of customer analysis.
-To conduct a more comprehensive analysis and derive more meaningful insights, it is necessary to have a longer period dataset that includes additional information such as customer and seller registration dates, as well as customer and seller names.
+- **Missing Registration Dates:** The dataset does not include information about the registration date of new customers, limiting the depth of customer analysis.

+- **Need for Comprehensive Dataset:** To conduct a more sensitive analysis, a longer period dataset is required.
+This dataset should include additional information such as customer and seller registration dates, as well as customer and seller names.

-To enhance the sensitivity of the analysis, obtaining datasets from other similar companies within the same industry for comparison purposes would be beneficial.
-This comparative analysis can provide valuable insights into industry trends, customer behavior, and business performance.
+- **Comparative Analysis:** Obtaining datasets from other similar companies within the same industry would be beneficial for comparison purposes.
+This comparative analysis can provide insights into industry trends, customer behavior, and business performance.

 Addressing these limitations and incorporating additional datasets will contribute to a more robust and insightful analysis, enabling better-informed decision-making processes.